 Why is my Denture breaking?

-5 key reasons for your Dentures Breaking
+5 key reasons that your Dentures Break

 There can be a risk with isolated teeth breaking off your denture.
 Although your denture is designed to hold this tooth, the force of your bite and constant chewing can add pressure to this small piece of the denture and cause it to break or snap off.
 You may decide to have a Chrome Denture made instead which would add considerable strength to this area, or consider a bridge or an implant in the future, if the problem persists.

 Clasps are usually made from SS or gold and designed to help retain your dentures, securing it around your natural teeth.
 Although clasps can be adjusted slightly by your dental professional they are not designed to be bent.
 Constant/regular removing and inserting your denture can put pressure onto clasps.
 Dentures with clasps should be taken out and put back in the mouth slowly and very carefully.
 Never bite your denture into place.
 If your clasp breaks, seek advice immediately from your denturist to ensure your denture remains stable and replace the clasp.

 Your dentures are nearing 5 years old